kk2849/cs3224-operating-systems/README.md

 filesystems, scheduling, and concurrency.

 ## xv6
+xv6 is a re−implementation of Dennis Ritchie’s and Ken Thompson’s Unix Version 6 (v6). xv6 loosely follows the structure and style of v6, but is implemented for a modern x86−based multiprocessor using ANSI C.

 xv6 is a trimmed down, simplified UNIX-like operating system that was used to learn operating system concepts.
-In order to use xv6 on Windows 10, I installed Bash Ubuntu which allows me to run LINUX environment shell.
+In order to use xv6 on Windows 10, I installed Bash Ubuntu which allows me to run a LINUX environment shell.
 The xv6 shell provides an emulator called QEMU which was used to run xv6 with the command:
 ```
 make qemu
 ```